cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/parameters.md

 **Value:**

 - `false` &mdash; (default) The user is able to turn the switch on/off at their discretion.
 When the switch is off, the user will not have the ability to reach sites protected by Access that leverage certain device posture checks.
 - `true` &mdash; The user is prevented from turning off the switch.
+The WARP Agent will start in the connected state with this is set to true.

 On new deployments, you must also include the `auto_connect` parameter with at least a value of `0`.
 This will prevent clients from being deployed in the off state without a way for users to manually enable them.